 Most prevailing frameworks:

-- define competencies, ethics, or compensation rules
+- Define competencies, ethics, or compensation rules

-- allow planning relationships to remain open-ended
+- Allow planning relationships to remain open-ended

-- often merge advice with implementation or monitoring in practice
+- Often merge advice with implementation or monitoring in practice

 The Advice-Only™ Methodology introduces a finite-state model of planning:

-- planning questions are answered
+- Planning questions are answered

-- recommendations are delivered and understood
+- Recommendations are delivered and understood

-- responsibility transfers to the client for implementation decisions
+- Responsibility for implementation decisions transfers to the client

-- the engagement concludes
+- The engagement concludes

 This boundary makes advice independently measurable, auditable, and comparable—without relying on asset custody or any other ongoing relationship.